elezersolomon/VFMFI-chatbot-deployment/README.md

 # tlgrm-bot

-<p align="left">This is a telegram bot that listens to users telegram channel actions and interacts with the appropriate response.
+<p align="left">This is a redeployment of a private project that I led, a telegram bot that listens to users' telegram channel actions and interacts with the appropriate response.
 It is developed to enable users to post products they have for sale. </p>

 <!-- To be updated when we have the items built